Tips to do the Camino

-There are many pilgrims who are already planning their Camino de Santiago for 2018.
+There are many pilgrims who are already planning their Camino de Santiago for next year.
 With the end of the year around the corner, it's time to take stock and set new goals, plans and objectives.
 And the Camino is on the minds of many.
 That's why, from the Camino con Correos we want to help you plan your route, with some simple and essential tips to experience the magic of the Camino.

 Before you begin…

 - Which route should you choose?
 There is no right or wrong way to choose your Camino.
 It is simply a matter of knowing what to expect from this experience and choosing based on that.
 For example, if you want to meet people, the Camino Francés is a good option, as it's the most popular.
 If, on the other hand, you want to enjoy coastal landscapes, the Camino del Norte is your route.
 And, if Santiago was already your destination, you may prefer this to be your starting point and the best option in this instance is the Camino a Fisterra.
 Whatever your reasons may be, the Camino will provide you with an answer.
 Here you can check out the different Caminos and make your decision.

 - What should you do with your luggage?
 Many pilgrims, especially if they are from abroad, take the Camino de Santiago to enjoy a few days of sightseeing at the end of the route.
 If this is your case, we recommend you take the essentials along your Camino and bring other luggage for later.
 A good option is to use the PaqPeregrino that the Correos makes available to pilgrims to provide a more comfortable Camino.
 With this service you can send a suitcase to Santiago or to any city on the Camino and pick it up there on your arrival.